communism420/Aura-Video-Downloader/README.md

   <b>All features of 4K Video Downloader Plus — free and forever.</b><br>
   Powered by yt-dlp + ffmpeg
 </p>
-Now it has an Official Discord Server: https://discord.gg/bJwrs6jP (i will update the link when it expires)

 <p align="center">
   <img src="https://img.shields.io/badge/platform-Windows-blue?logo=windows&logoColor=white" alt="Windows">